jupiterjs/javascriptmvc-site/public/tutorials/getstarted/creating.md

 </p>
 <p>
 Essentially, Chrome does not allow AJAX requests to files outside the html page's folder.
-JavaScriptMVC organizes your files into separate folders.
+DoneJS organizes your files into separate folders.
 </p>
 <p>
-To fix this, just run JavaScriptMVC from a web server.
+To fix this, just run DoneJS from a web server.
 Or, you can use another browser.
 Or you can add
 <code>--allow-file-access-from-files</code> to Chrome's start script.
 </p>